In business, lingering problems rarely have a single or simple solution. That’s why they linger.

 It’s a widely accepted truism that people typically leave bosses, not jobs.
 But when a department has a persistent turnover problem, it’s worth looking into the situation more deeply.

-In fact, the manager could have been replaced several times with no improvement in staff turnover or morale.
+In fact, the manager could have been replaced several times without necessarily improving staff turnover or morale.
 Given that no individual was the primary cause of the turnover, no single person could be the answer.
-What was needed was (1) a thorough review, both broad and deep, performed by an outsider, and (2) talent from throughout the company working collectively to confront the various institutional aspects of the problem and chip away at them.
+It took (1) a thorough review, both broad and deep, performed by an outsider, and (2) talent from throughout the company working collectively to confront the various institutional aspects of the problem and chip away at them.

 Make a Titanic Discovery